cedaro/grunt-wp-i18n/README.md

 * This plugin requires Grunt `~0.4.0`.
 * [PHP CLI](http://www.php.net/manual/en/features.commandline.introduction.php) must be in your system path.

+## Tasks

+This plugin consists of two configurable tasks:

+* [makepot](#makepot-task) - Generate a POT file.
+* [addtextdomain](#addtextdomain-task) - Add a text domain to gettext functions.

 ## Makepot task

+Generate a POT file for translators to use when translating your plugin or theme.

 _Run this task with the `grunt makepot` command._

 ### Overview

 In your project's Gruntfile, add a section named `makepot` to the data object passed into `grunt.initConfig()`.

 ```js